martina01natali/SWB_WCM_Model/TASKS_MAIN.md

 - [x] [1] work on normalization of SM from different sources
 - [x]     [2] compare retrieved SM with satellite measurements (scatterplots)
 - [x] [1] add BIAS function to statistical metrics in title of plot and also in aux functions
-- [ ] Check input soil moisture and solve scaling issue between observed and modeled
+- [ ] [1] Check input soil moisture and solve scaling issue between observed and modeled
-- [ ] Running IRRmodel on hourly dataset and then calibrating 𝜎^0 on an hourly basis: this could give better results
+- [ ]         [5] Running IRRmodel on hourly dataset and then calibrating 𝜎^0 on an hourly basis: this could give better results
-- [ ] update data on golden table (cut main golden 2014-22) on periods of study in 2017
+- [ ] [1] update data on golden table (cut main golden 2014-22) on periods of study in 2017
+- [ ] [1] check compatibility of crop-specific coefficients with literature - also making table of those coefficients could be useful to fix them
+- [ ]     [2] improve stability of calibration by fixing some parameters with literature values
+- [ ]     [2] compare ETO and EPOT data to see if there is any difference
+    - [ ]     [3] try run with ETO
+- [ ]         [3] implement dynamic Kc by using Kc as scaling factor for NDVI, that provides timeseries trend
+- [ ]         [5] add PET function in model (from temperature data)

 To run this code in a significant way, follow:
 - 1. check spatial mean: in linear or db scale? --> linear (check Reading_summaries)